ng-bao/CTF-Writeups/cyberdefenders/BlueSky_Ransomware.md

 ---
 Q14: Knowing the hosts targeted during the attacker's reconnaissance phase, the security team can prioritize their remediation efforts on these specific hosts.
 What's the name of the text file containing the discovered hosts?

 Like question 12, one of the scripts which the attacker downloaded quite literally contains the word “host”.
+Looking at the content of this file, we can see host's ip.
+> extracted_hosts.txt
 ---
 Q15: After hash dumping, the attacker attempted to deploy ransomware on the compromised host, spreading it to the rest of the network through previous lateral movement activities using SMB.
 You’re provided with the ransomware sample for further analysis.
 By performing behavioral analysis, what’s the name of the ransom note file?